ENG517/Github-Docs-G5/README.md

 ## What To Do

+Before you begin, read the [user scenario](scenario.md) by which to consider how to revise the existing content.

 ### 1. Delegate a particular procedure to each team member

 1. Open the [Getting started with Github Desktop](content/desktop/overview/getting-started-with-github-desktop.md) document and navigate to the following section: "*Part 3: Contributing to projects with Github Desktop*."